 MyEconLab Points

-Or Great Participation: 10%
+Or Great Participation: 10 %

 Best 2 out of 3 quizzes 5 %

-Homework 5 %
+Homework 4 %

+Completion of pre test 2%

+Performance on post test 2%

+Completion of surveys 2%

 Midterm I 20 %

-Midterm II 25 %
+Midterm II 20 %

 Final 35 %

 Alternate grading:

 I understand that sometimes a midterm does not go as well as you would hope.
 That is why we will also calculate your grade using the following weights.
 Your best weighted average of all three calculations will be used to generate your letter grade.